 Does this mean we should stop using nail polish?

-Absolutely not.
 It’s important to remember that the dose makes the poison, so the occasional use should pose no risk.
 If you use nail polish all the time or if you work in a cosmetic salon, however, you may be at significant risk.
 Ensure that ventilation is adequate in the salon or room.
 Also, take care of your cuticles to minimize contact between polish and skin.

 “No one is saying that occasional application of nail polish will cause long-term health consequences,” Janet Nudelman, co-founder of the Campaign for Safe Cosmetics, told the New York Times.